 Rounding Specifies the amount of curve in the contour lines.
 The higher the value, the rounder the lines.
 Line frequency Specifies the amount of space between the contour lines.
 The higher the value, the closer the lines move together.
 Strength Specifies the strength of the line.
 The higher the value, the darker the line.
-Line color Specifies the color of the contour lines.
-You can use the Edit Brush to paint this effect onto specific areas of your image. 💡 You can use the Gradient tool to transition this effect across specific areas of your image. 💡 You can use the Radial Gradient tool to apply effects around, or directly to, a center point
+Line color Specifies the color of the contour lines. 🂡 You can right-cli ick a slider to reset to the default value. 🂡 You can use the Edit Brush to paint this effect onto specific areas of your image. 💡 You can use the Gradient tool to transition this effect across specific areas of your image.
+You can use the Radial Gradient tool to apply effects around, or directly to, a center point.